Kazakhstan: Violent clashes in Almaty main square | DW | 06.01.2022

 City police said that more than 20 "rioters" had been "eliminated," according to Russian news agency Interfax.

 A day after the army was called in to quell increasingly volatile unrest, witnesses said they saw armored vehicles and dozens of troops moving on Almaty's main square.
-Sounds of gunshots were also reported.
+Gunshot sounds were also reported.

 Middle East carriers flydubai and Air Arabia announced on Thursday that they were suspending flights to Kazakhstan after demonstrators took over the Almaty airport.

 The demonstrations in Almaty and the Kazakh capital Nur-Sultan began in response to a new law that came into effect on January 1.
-The law ended price controls for fuel, sending the cost of gas skyrocketing.
+The law ended price controls for fuel, sending the cost of liquefied petroleum gas skyrocketing.
+This gas is used to power many vehicles, as it has been kept cheaper than gasoline.

 At least eight police and national guard troops have been killed in outbreaks of violence during the protests, according to the Interior Ministry.